-Intended Audience Persons with little or no previous teaching experience who desire or require sufficient competency to teach, evaluate, and certify participants in HSI emergency care training programs or Instructors whose teaching authorization has lapsed, or otherwise affected by a quality assurance issue.
-IT Requirement A current and properly authorized HSI IT in good standing.
-Participant Prerequisites Instructor candidates must demonstrate a strong cognitive grasp of the subject matter they wish to teach and be able to proficiently demonstrate all skills taught in the student-level program.
-Current, valid student-level certification in the training program the candidate wishes to teach and/or at minimum, competent demonstration of student-level skills for: Adult, Child, Infant One-Provider CPR AED Adult First Aid - Severe, Life-Threatening External Bleeding.
-Adult First Aid - Severe Allergic Reaction Medical knowledge and experience (clinical competence) is strongly recommended for Instructor candidates who intend to train healthcare professionals.
-The recommended minimum age to undertake an Instructor Development Class is seventeen (17).
+Intended Audience Pe rsons with little or no previous teaching experience who desire require sufficient competency to teach, evaluate, and certify articipants in HSI emergency care training programs or • structors whose teaching authorization has lapsed, or ot herwise affected by a quality assurance issue.
+IT Α current and properly authorized HSI IT in good standing.
+Requirement Participant 1.
+Instructor candidates must demonstrate a strong cognitive grasp Prerequisites of the subject matter they wish to teach and be able to proficiently demonstrate all skills taught in the student-level program.
+2. Current, valid student-level certification in the training program the candidate wishes to teach and/or at minimum, competent demonstration of student-level skills for: a.
+Adult, Child, Infant One-Provider CPR AED b.
+Adult First Aid - Severe, Life-Threatening External Bleeding. c.
+Adult First Aid - Severe Allergic Reaction 3.
+Medical knowledge and experience (clinical competence) is strongly recommended for Instructor candidates who intend to train healthcare professionals.
+4. The recommended minimum age to undertake an Instructor Development Class is seventeen (17).
 Maturity, responsibility, and classroom presence should always be considered, regardless of age.
-Required Equipment and Materials
+Required Equipment 1.
+See HSI Instructor Development Course, IT Guide, Required Faceand Materials to-Face Classroom Equipment and Materials.

-Class Length Blended: Online component: About 1.75 hours.
-Face-to-face component: About 3.5 hours.
+Class Length 1.
+Blended: Online component: About 1.75 hours.
+2. Face-to-face component: About 3.5 hours.
 Maximum Instructor 10:1 (6:1 recommended).
-10.1 (0.1 recommended).
 Candidate-to-IT Ratio Skill Session Maximum Maximum Instructor 3:1 (1:1 recommended) Candidate-to- Manikin Ratio (SMR) Terminal Learning 1.
-Summarize the training requirements for HSI instructor Objectives authorization.
+Summarize the training requirements for HSI instructo Objectives authorization.
 2. Recognize universal concepts underlying instructional design, training, and learning.
-3. Describe the role and responsibilities of an HSI instructor.
-4. Describe HSI administrative tools and training programs.
+3. Describe the role and responsibilities of an HSI instructor 4.
+Describe HSI administrative tools and training programs.
 5. Recognize the influence of regulation, accreditation, and guidelines on emergency care training.
-6. Identify the main elements of HSI's instructional materials.
-7. Explain how to use the main elements of HSI's instructional materials.
+6. Identify the main elements of HSI's instructional materials 7.
+Explain how to use the main elements of HSI' instructional materials.
 8. Describe the requirements for class completion.
 9. Summarize the requirements for instructor candidate evaluation and documentation.
-10. Correctly demonstrate how to present a cognitive lesson.
-11. Correctly demonstrate how to conduct hands-on student practices.
+10. Correctly demonstrate how to present a cognitive lesson 11.
+Correctly demonstrate how to conduct hands-on studen practices.
 12. Correctly demonstrate how to conduct a performance evaluation.
 Instructor Written Exam: Required Authorization 1.
 Passing score: 70% or better on the online IDC Exam Requirements Performance Evaluation: Required.
-1. Successfully complete an IDC Performance Evaluation of at least one of the randomly selected instructional skills listed below. a.
+1. Successfully complete an IDC Performance Evaluation of at leas one of the randomly selected instructional skills listed below. a.
 Present a cognitive lesson, or b.
-Conduct a small group practice using Video-Guided Practice, or c.
+Conduct a small group practice using Video-Guideo Practice, or c.
 Perform a skill demonstration and conduct a small group practice. using a Skill Sheet, or d.
 Conduct a small group practice using a Scenario Sheet, or e.
 Conduct a Performance Evaluation.
 Authorization Period May not exceed 1 year from month of issue.
 Required Class Documentation The Training Center conducting the IDC must electronically submit an online IDC Roster in Otis to finalize the class.
 Notes An individual student's time to complete the online portion of the class may vary.
 The time to complete the face-to-face portion is based on a class size of 6 candidates.
 Add additional time when more candidates are enrolled.
 Class times can be influenced by preparation, available equipment, and IT efficiency.
 Candidates must be able to read and speak English.
 Upon successful completion of the IDC, candidates must affiliate with a Training Center and submit an Instructor Application to finalize authorization.
 Instructor candidates who plan to teach above the layperson level must submit with their application current provider credentials for the programs they wish to teach.